 Might not Boost EPS and ROE

-Short-term projects having higher NPV might not boost the Earning per share, Return on equity of the company.
+Short-term projects having higher NPV might not boost the earnings per share and return on equity of the company.
 EPS and ROE is what will increase the shareholder value.
-Short-term projects with higher NPV might not work in shareholders favor.
+Short-term projects with higher NPV might not work in the shareholder’s favor.

 Difference in Size of Projects

-Capital rationing is where you don’t have access to unlimited funds and so you have to choose projects within your capital budget.
-Now, for a mutually exclusive project comparing the NPV of the projects that require a different amount of funds will not be suitable.
-For e.g. – (assuming your capital budget is $7 million) Project A requires $10 million and produces an NPV of $2 million and there is a project B which requires $5 million and produces an NPV of $0.5 million.
-In this case, the NPV of project A and project B can’t be compared for the decision making process since the size of the 2 projects are different.
+Capital rationing is where you don’t have access to unlimited funds, so you have to choose projects within your capital budget.
+Now, for a mutually exclusive project, comparing the NPV of the projects requiring different amounts of funds will not be suitable.
+E.g. – (assuming your capital budget is $7 million) Project A requires $10 million and produces an NPV of $2 million.
+There is a project B that requires $5 million and produces an NPV of $0.5 million.
+In this case, the NPV of project A and project B can’t be compared for the decision-making process since the size of the 2 projects is different.

-Regardless of its disadvantages, finance managers widely use NPV and they consider it as a good measure of profitability than IRR, discounted payback period and payback period.1
+Regardless of its disadvantages, finance managers widely use NPV, and they consider it a good measure of profitability than IRR, discounted payback period, and payback period.

 Continue reading – Why Net Present Value is the Best Measure for Investment Appraisal?